Creasser/trickster/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

 # TriXster

 **TriXster** is an application that allows snowboarders to easily manage current tricks that they are working on.
+This application uses a React frontend and a Rails backend.

 # Database Structure
 - Includes a many to many database relationship